opensheetmusicdisplay/opensheetmusicdisplay.github.io/develop/project-structure/index.md

 ### Build Artifacts
 After insatlling and building OSMD, the following directories conatining build artifacts may appear:
 * **node_modules** contains the npm packages which OSMD depends on
-* **build** contains build outputs, like the bundled and minified JavaScript, class documentation and demo
+* **dist** contains build outputs, like the bundled and minified JavaScript, class documentation and demo
-* **dist** contains the transpiled JavaScript that will be shipped with the npm bundle

 ## Structure of the source code
 * **Common**